Neamar/lachal.neamar.fr-php/README.md

+# lachal.neamar.fr
-Imported from a 1&1 codebase.
+Imported from a 2005 1&1 codebase.

 Requires a MySQL database with `Lachal_` tables backed up.

-MySQL conneection details should be in `DATABASE_URL`.
+MySQL connection details should be in `DATABASE_URL`.

 Pages are cached in `/tmp/cache-`, and cache is cleared on each deploy.
 Every page can access 32M of memory, as defined in `.user.ini`.